-NOTE: Regardless of whether a LOTO is applied or not, hazardous energies shall always be controlled when work is being performed on a component or system when the component or system is in a configuration that could result in the release of hazardous energy if it were energized.
+- NOTE 1: Regardless of whether a LOTO is applied or not, hazardous energies shall always be controlled when work is being performed on a component or system when the component or system is in a configuration that could result in the release of hazardous energy if it were energized. - NOTE 2: Requirements of TPST-SU-801768-A004, Line/Containment Break, apply regardless of the whether the component/system is isolated by a LOTO or under means of direct control.

-Hazardous Energy (energy levels are considered to be nominal values) LOTO Not Required if Direct Control Maintained Examples (application is not limited to those listed) Biological Biological Each situation must be evaluated based on the risk of the activity Chemical, mildly toxic/corrosive Each situation must be evaluated ba sed on the risk of the activity Aqueous ammonia, water treatment chemicals, hypochlorite (OCI-) Chemical, highly toxic/corrosive Not Permitted Required ASME B31.3 Category M fluids, e.g. chlorine (Cl2), dihydrogen sulfide (H2S), phosgene (COCl2), toxic chemicals listed on OSHA 29 CFR 1910.119, Process Safety Management of Highly Hazardous Chemicals , Appendix A, strong acids and bases Elastic (energy stored in objects that are stretched) Each situation must be evaluated ba activity sed on the risk of the Lines and straps under tension Electrical (AC and DC) < 50V or < 10J (8 mF @ 50V) stored in a capacitor or < 20 Wh stored in a battery Energy level generally not addressed electrical code, e.g., NFPA 70E, isola dictated by risk of the work activity.
-24 VDC control loops; 1-5 VDC control loops Electrical (AC/DC) &gt; 50 V and < 600 V or &gt; 10 J (8 mF @ 50V) stored in a capacitor or &gt; 20 Wh stored in a battery Not Permitted Required 120/240 VAC control loops; 125 VDC control loops; 120/208/240 VAC circuit breakers; 380/480/600 VAC circuit breakers & MCC buckets; fuses; disconnect switches Electrical (AC/DC) $\ge$ 600 V Not permitted Required Medium and high voltage switchgear, switchyard equipment, temporary grounds (earths)
+Hazardous Energy (energy levels are considered to be nominal values) LOTO Not Required if Direct Control Maintained LOTO Required Examples (application is not limited to those listed) Biological Each situation must be evaluated activity based on the risk of the Sewage Chemical, mildly toxic/corrosive Each situation must be evaluated activity Aqueous ammonia, water treatment chemicals, hypochlorite (OCI-) Chemical, highly toxic/corrosive Not Permitted ASME B31.3, Process Piping, Category M fluids, e.g. chlorine (Cl2), dihydrogen sulfide (H2S), phosgene (COCl2), toxic chemicals listed on OSHA 29 CFR 1910.119, Process Safety Management of Highly Hazardous Chemicals, Appendix A, strong acids and bases Elastic (energy stored in objects that are stretched) Each situation must be evaluated the activity based on the risk of Lines and straps under tension Electrical (AC and DC) < 50V or < 10J (8 mF @ 50V) stored in a capacitor or < 20 Wh stored in a battery Energy level generally not addres electrical code, e.g., NFPA 70E, is dictated by risk of the work activity 24 VDC control loops; 1-5 VDC control loops Electrical (AC/DC) ≥ 50 V and < 600 V or ≥ 10 J (8 mF @ 50V) stored in a capacitor or ≥ 20 Wh stored in a battery Not Permitted Required 120/240 VAC control loops; 125 VDC control loops; 120/208/240 VAC circuit breakers; 380/480/600 VAC circuit breakers & MCC buckets; fuses; disconnect switches Electrical (AC/DC) ≥ 600 V Not permitted Required Medium and high voltage switchgear, switchyard equipment, temporary grounds (earths)